cms-hh/inference_tools/dhi/scripts/README_postfit_plots.md

 -   "align_cats_labels" are the labels for "align_cats"
 -  "align_cats_labelsX" : the X positions for the labels "align_cats_labels"
 -   "cats_labels_height" : the Y positions for the labels "align_cats_labels"
-- "merged_eras_fit" : if true it will try to read the single H processes with era in name (e.g. "ttH_2017_hbb" instead of "ttH_hbb")
+- "single_H_by_era" : if true it will try to read the single H processes with era in name (e.g. "ttH_2017_hbb" instead of "ttH_hbb").
+Optional, default is false.
+- "only_yield_table" : if true only saves the table.
+Optional, default is false.
+- "scale_signal_in_table" : factor to scale VBF HH and GGF HH on the json/tex tables of yields.
+Optional, default is not scale.

 - TODO: make the dictionary example on datacards_run2 repo, and make the path to the original datacard.root or relative to the datacards_run2 when I do the example with cards from datacards_run2 repo